-- Treat it straight away to prevent it spreading.
+- acting straight away to prevent it spreading

-- Sterilise the affected area with a fungicidal wash and keep an eye on it – if it comes back, treat it again.
+- sterilising the affected area with a fungicidal wash and keep an eye on it – if it comes back, treat it again.

-- If it clears up, paint the affected area with some fungicidal paint or, if using wallpaper, use paste with fungicidal properties.
+- painting the affected area with some fungicidal paint after it has cleared or, if using wallpaper, use paste with fungicidal properties

 Prevent mould from forming by wiping up any condensation you see in your home.

-Most asbestos has either been removed from Futures Housing Group properties or is contained safely in:
+Most asbestos has either been removed from our properties or is contained safely in:

-Futures has conducted an asbestos survey and keeps a register of properties which contain asbestos.
+We have carried out a thorough asbestos survey and keep a register of properties which contain asbestos.

-Should any asbestos materials, or materials that you think may contain asbestos, become damaged or you wish to carry out DIY work that could disturb asbestos, please contact the Futures Housing Group Asset Management Team immediately on 0300 456 2531.
+If any asbestos materials, or materials that you think may contain asbestos, become damaged or you wish to carry out DIY work that could disturb asbestos, please contact our Asset Management Team immediately on 0300 456 2531.

 Click the orange buttons above to see which repairs we can help with, what we will deal with as a priority and which ones are your responsibility to complete.